Profession Calculators

 What This Calculator Does

-This earned income vs. contributed income ratio calculator analyzes non-profit revenue diversification by categorizing all revenue sources into earned income (program fees, contracts, product sales, investment income, rental income) and contributed income (individual donations, foundation grants, government grants, corporate gifts, event revenue).
-It calculates the earned/contributed ratio, a diversification score based on the Herfindahl-Hirschman Index (HHI), a financial sustainability rating, and a visual breakdown of each revenue stream as a percentage of total revenue.
+This calculator analyzes nonprofit revenue diversification by categorizing all revenue into earned income (program fees, government contracts for services, product sales, rental income, investment distributions) and contributed income (individual donations, foundation grants, government grants, corporate gifts, in-kind contributions).
+It calculates the earned-to-contributed ratio, a revenue concentration score using the Herfindahl-Hirschman Index (HHI), a financial sustainability rating, and each revenue stream as a percentage of total income.
+Results identify concentration risks and support strategic planning conversations about revenue diversification.

 The Formula